jamesshore/ergotest/docs/automation_api.md

 The name of the test and all its parent suites, with the outermost suite first.
 Suites with no name aren’t included.

-All normal tests have a name, so there should be at least one name element, but it is technically possible to manually create a test case result with a name that’s an empty array.
+All normal tests have a name, so there should be at least one name element, but it is technically possible to create a test case result with a name that’s an empty array.

 [Back to top](#automation-api)